 My first baby was four weeks old on her first road trip.
 It was for a family reunion in Washington State where we would be spending most nights in a rustic cabin or sharing a house with my in-laws.
-We drove about 1,000 miles each way.
+We drove 2,000+ miles roundtrip.

-It was an ambitious road trip for new parents, and parts of it were rough.
-But there were plenty of good moments too.
+It was an ambitious road trip for new parents, and honestly, it was rough.
+But there were good moments too, like when we introduced our new daughter to her great-grandfather.
 I'm glad we did it, and our now-teenage daughter is a great traveler today.

-Having survived that trip, we took another road trip to the same reunion when our second child was five months old.
-These were my kids' only opportunities to meet their great-grandfather.
-This is one of many reasons that these trips were worth the effort.
+Having survived that trip, we took another road trip with our baby three months later and traveled to the same reunion when our second child was five months old.

 If you love to travel, there is no reason you can't plan a road trip with your baby.
 Here are my top tips for success.